2003scape/rscsundae/doc/features.md

 ### Known engine bugs

-* Chatting between 110 and 204 clients is currently not possible.
 * NPCs are not as eager to retaliate as they should be.
 * Ground items appear duplicated to the client when changing planes.